malramsay64/Crystal_Melting/notebooks/00_crystal_detection.md

 ```

 Out of all the algorithms tested,
-there are three that stand out
+there are two that stand out

 - K-Nearest Neighbours (KNN),
 - Decision Tree (DT)